leek-wars/leek-wars/README.md

 cd http
 python leekwars.py
 ```
-Be careful, this project is only the front end of Leek Wars, so it's connected to the
+*Be careful*, this project is only the front end of Leek Wars, so it's connected to the
 production server.
 When you log into this local version, you will use your real account!

 ## Hacking